duellsy/codeigniter-template/README.md

 ####function add_message($type, $message)
 Adds a message to the current page stack
-Available types are success, notice and warning
+Available types are warning, error, success and info

 ####function set_flashdata($type, $message)
 Serves purely as a wrapper for the CI flashdata